yasirbarlas/tabular-deep-reinforcement-learning/README.md

 Much work on reinforcement learning seems to be built using the old versions of PyTorch and Gym.
 Here, we ensure that our code runs well on the latest versions of these libraries.

-The relevant Jupyter Notebooks and code can be found in the [extra-tasks](../main/extra-tasks) folder.
+The relevant code can be found in the [extra-tasks](../main/extra-tasks) folder.

 We provide model checkpoints for each of the experiments conducted, all of which can be downloaded [here](https://cityuni-my.sharepoint.com/:f:/g/personal/yasir-zubayr_barlas_city_ac_uk/EiwQl3vYcRVKvJxY9MreegMBntqf0vxUfaEaM9z7WztAQQ?e=djqEYW).